spotify/comet-core/README.md

 Built with ❤️ at Spotify

+## Documentation
+Please see the [Comet main repository](https://github.com/spotify/comet) for documentation.

 ## Code of Conduct

 This project adheres to the [Open Code of Conduct][code-of-conduct].
 By participating, you are expected to honor this code.